VonKrieg72/hello-world-reading-notes-repository/growthmindset.md

 this is a test to see if the authentication worked.

 just entering another sentence to see if it gets pushed up to github

+I am adding this third sentence to see if the acp process still works.